 The next step is going to be upsetting and annoying.
-You should prepare yourself for a long and monotonous work, the volume of which directly depends on the number of members in your group.
-If the group has less than 100 members consider yourself lucky.
-Deleting a couple of thousand people is going to take days because each participant needs to be manually removed.
+You should prepare yourself for long and monotonous work, the volume of which directly depends on the number of members in your group.
+If the group has less than 100 members, consider yourself lucky.
+Deleting a couple of thousand people will take days because each participant needs to be manually removed.

 To complete the process of deleting a group, you as an administrator must leave it.
 This must be done like a captain of the ship that is sinking – the last.

-After that, it is enough to confirm your intentions and “voila” – you are removed from the group and can no longer do anything about it.
 In the end, the “Delete Group” button that you have been looking for will appear.
-If besides you, a group is managed by several more administrators, they must be deleted before you delete yourself.
+After that, it is enough to confirm your intentions, and “voila” – you are removed from the group and can no longer do anything about it.
+If several more administrators manage a group beside you, they must be deleted before you delete yourself.
 Otherwise, you will have to ask them to complete the entire process.

 As soon as you click on the “Leave and Delete” button, it will forever disappear from the history of Facebook.

-Before you go back and delete your profile, take a look at another feature that is similar to deleting a group but is less time consuming, irreversible and keeps peoples’ memories.
+Before you go back and delete your profile, take a look at another feature that is similar to deleting a group but is less time-consuming, reversible, and keeps peoples’ memories.

-Archived groups are technically inactive and don’t appear in the search results for the general public expect group members.
+Archived groups are technically inactive and don’t appear in the search results for the general public except for group members.
 Remained members still will maintain access to all photos, publications, and threads to view.
 Also, no new members can be invited or join the group.

-The beauty of archiving groups in its irreversibility.
-Once you change your mind you can unarchive the group and bring it back to life.
+The beauty of archiving groups is their reversibility.
+Once you change your mind, you can unarchive the group and bring it back to life.

 ✨✨✨ Related article: How to Use Facebook Ads for Beginners